ditto vs distrokid

 As my old boss told me when I used to sell overpriced merch at concerts for the biggest artists in the game: it’s just greed.

-While the pricing tiers are virtually neck and neck, I’ll give the nod to Ditto for not charging you for something that should be included, anyway.
+While the pricing tiers are kind of back and forth or comparable, depending on the plan you choose, I’ll give the nod to Ditto for not charging you for something that should be included, anyway.

 Winner: Ditto